SciTools/iris-esmf-regrid/docs/src/userguide/scheme_comparison.rst

     result_cube = source_cube.regrid(target_cube, ESMFAreaWeighted())

-These schemes are flexible and allow the source or target cube to be defined on an unstructured mesh.
+These schemes are flexible and allow the source or target cube to be defined on an unstructured mesh while the other cube is define on a structured grid.

 Overview: Regridders
 --------------------